 Insider Tip: Family-friendly East Beach is located next to Stearns Wharf and makes your stay a breeze with lifeguard stations, a playground and cafés.

 Goleta Beach Park

 Make the most of your beach time with a visit to this “Good Land” beach.
 Cast a line off the Goleta Pier, or kick start your weekend with a good ol’ barbecue.

 Insider Tip: Plan to stay the entire day!
 This playful beachfront location has both picnic and grill areas, volleyball courts and horseshoe pits.

 Insider Tip: Before leaving, take an extra few minutes to walk up to Shoreline Park, where you’ll be treated to a bird’s-eye view of the surfers below and get the best views of The Channel Islands.

 For those wanting a relaxing, laid-back beach day, escape to Summerland Beach.
 Sit back and simply enjoy the surrounding beauty at this low-key location.

 Insider Tip: Not only is Summerland Beach dog-friendly, but horse-friendly too.
-Book a sunset horseback riding tour with Santa Barbara Beach Horseback Rides for an unbeatable experience touring the beaches and backgrounds of Summerland.
+Book a sunset horseback riding tour with Los Padres Outfitters for an unbeatable experience touring the beaches and backgrounds of Summerland.

 Refugio State Beach